Welcome to Monoidal Categories for Quantum Theory! We will visit

 No textbook is required.
 We will follow chapters 0 through 3 of Categories for Quantum Theory: An Introduction by Chris Heunen and Jamie Vicary, though we may deviate depending on time and interest.
 The following are also good references.

-• Category Theory in Context by Emly Riehl.
+- Category Theory in Context by Emily Riehl.
 This is without a doubt my favorite introductory text on categories.

 There will be three to four exercises assigned to be done as homework between lecture days.
 These will be pretty brief and should be easy after sitting through lecture.
 If not, I am happy to work through them with you!
 At times, students will be asked to present their solutions to the class.